 The winner will be chosen from the top 10 finalists by the Global Student Prize Academy and the Global Teacher Prize Academy, made up of prominent individuals.
-The winners are due to be announced at an awards ceremony in Paris in November.
+The winners are due to be announced at an awards ceremony later in the year.

 Why apply for the Global Student Prize?